Create G/L Budgets

 When you create a budget, you can define four budget-specific dimensions, called budget dimensions, for each budget.
 You select the budget dimensions for each budget from among those you've already set up.
 Budget dimensions can be used to set filters on a budget and to add dimension information to budget entries.
 Learn more at Work with Dimensions.

 Budgets play an important role in business intelligence.
-Examples include a financial statement based on financial reports that include budget entries or when analysing budgeted versus actual amounts in the chart of accounts.
+Examples include a financial statement based on financial reports that include budget entries or when analyzing budgeted versus actual amounts in the chart of accounts.
 Learn more at Business Intelligence.

 In cost accounting, you work with cost budgets in a similar way.
 Learn more at Creating Cost Budgets.